 Average individual Income

-Lakeview has 56,800 households, with an average household size of 2.
+LAKEVIEW has 56,800 households, with an average household size of 2.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Lakeview do for work — and how long it takes them to get there.
+Here’s what the people living in LAKEVIEW do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-101,219 people call Lakeview home.
+101,219 people call LAKEVIEW home.
 The population density is 47,757.057 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population